microsoft/LUIS-Samples/examples/demo-Upload-utterances-from-iot-lights/readme.md

 #### Examples of failed requests because of malformed items

-Batch upload items (or the whole batch) can result in parsing errors in the LUIS api.
+Batch upload items (or the whole batch) can result in parsing errors in the LUIS API.
 These errors are generally returned as HTTP 400 status errors instead of returning a successful response with an array of items, some of which failed.

 ````JavaScript
 // malformed item - entityLabels first array item is present but empty